csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **Figure 5.18** Situation when considering whether to prune node nj .

-**5.12** Describe how the minimax and alpha–beta algorithms change for two-player, non- zero-sum games in which each player has a distinct utility function and both utility functions are known to both players.
+**5.12** Describe how the minimax and alpha–beta algorithms change for two-player, nonzero-sum games in which each player has a distinct utility function and both utility functions are known to both players.
 If there are no constraints on the two terminal utilities, is it possible for any node to be pruned by alpha–beta?
 What if the player’s utility functions on any state differ by at most a constant k, making the game almost cooperative?

 **5.13** Develop a formal proof of correctness for alpha–beta pruning.
 To do this, consider the situation shown in Figure 5.18.
-The question is whether to prune node nj , which is a max- node and a descendant of node n1.
+The question is whether to prune node nj , which is a maxnode and a descendant of node n1.
 The basic idea is to prune it if and only if the minimax value of n1 can be shown to be independent of the value of nj .

 **a**.
 Mode n1 takes on the minimum value among its children: n1 = min(n2, n21, . . . , n2b2).
 Find a similar expression for n2 and hence an expression for n1 in terms of nj .